1895 – First game laws passed by Territorial lawmakers – Rainbow trout first stocked in Oklahoma by U.S. Fish and Wildlife Service.

 1983 - James Porter breaks the 43-year-old state record for largemouth bass with a catch weighing 12 pounds, 1.6 ounces at Lake Lawtonka.
 Fish habitat development program initiated.
 Department assumed management of a 10,000-acre wildlife management area to be developed in conjunction with the McGee Creek reservoir in Atoka County.
 The Department purchases a 160-acre addition to Lexington Wildlife Management Area.

 1984 - Developed statewide conservation education program with the primary instructional vehicle being Project WILD.
-Extended hunter safety-training classes from a six-hour to a 10-hour course for certification.
-All game wardens recertified as hunter safety instructors for their assigned areas.
+Extended hunter safety training classes from a six-hour to a 10-hour course for certification.
+All game wardens are recertified as hunter safety instructors for their assigned areas.

 1985 - Saugeye first stocked in state (Lake Thunderbird).